 The decision to list your home for sale and upgrade can be spontaneous.
 It takes time to consider what you really want before making your final decision.
 Walk around your home, and take note of the spaces you are using and how they meet up with your needs.
 Are storerooms overflowing?
 Do you need an extra bathroom?
 Is the kitchen not spacious enough?

 Some homeowners may conclude differently.
-While you may want to sell your home for upgrade reasons, other homeowners may want to sell their current home for downsizing reasons such as, the existence of rarely used spaces, regular repairs and maintenance becoming daunting, or to reduce clutter, save money, and also reduce the amount of time normally spent working on the yard.
+While you may want to sell your home to buy a larger house, other homeowners may want to sell their current home to downsize.
+Downsizing happens because the existing spaces are rarely used, daunting regular repairs and maintenance, or to reduce clutter, save money, and also reduce the amount of time normally spent working on the yard.

 Nationally, home sales often flourish from February and flourish more in the spring and summer seasons.
 However, the pattern can vary with regards to your geography.
 For instance, courtesy of the slight winter weather, home sales within Phoenix stay fairly steady all throughout the year, spiking during the month of March, and again in the month of May.
 Home sales in colder climate may spike later during summer.